zks0002/fixedpoint/docs/source/initialization.rst

 ``16``
 ===============================================================================

-Generates a hexadecimal string representative of :attr:`.FixedPoint.bits`.
+Generates a **hexadecimal** string representation of :attr:`.FixedPoint.bits`.
 The string is sign extended (or 0-padded) to the bit width of the object, and does not include the radix.

 ..  doctest:: str_base 16
     :skipif: should_skip("str_base 16")